fosskers/aura/book/src/storage.md

 ## Where are packages built?

 By default, packages are built within `~/.cache/aura/builds/`.
-If a package is specified in the `chroot` list in the config, then it will be built in a `chroot` environment instead.
+Were a package specified in the `chroot` list in config, then it will instead be built in a `chroot`.

 ## Where are packages stored?